 Resources for you to make this transition:

-Babies used to sleep on their bellies, which eliminated this feeling, and was comforting to them.
-Now that we are told to place babies to sleep on their backs, the swaddle helps her get through while she outgrows this reflex.
+Back when we were all babies, babies used to sleep on their bellies, which eliminated this feeling, and was comforting to them.
+Now that we are told to place babies to sleep on their backs, the swaddle helps them get through while they outgrow this reflex.

 Babies typically outgrow the moro reflex around 4 to 6 months of age.
 Unfortunately, many babies learn to roll around this time frame as well.
-As soon as your baby is rolling, she needs to be unswaddled for safety reasons.
+As soon as your baby is rolling, they need to be unswaddled for safety reasons.

-Our daughter hated the typical swaddles DIY and broke out of them.
+Our daughter hated the typical DIY/receiving blanket swaddles and broke out of them.
 The swaddleme worked for awhile and kept her from breaking out, but she still grunted and made it clear she was not a fan.

 If you are lucky, you might have a baby that sleeps while you are out, so you could potentially stay out into and/or through the nap time.
 I would not advise this on a regular basis, however, because the sleep baby gets while on the go will not be near as restful.

 We typically made a point of being home for naps.
 Babies get their best sleep (as we all do), when it is uninterrupted.

 On the go, is simply not the most restful sleep.
 We all know how it feels to try and sleep in a car.
 Little bumps wake you up, etc. Being at home, and having your baby in their crib is ideal.

 Don’t stress if this isn’t your first baby and they are having to go for school drop offs, etc. Our second had to do this and just became flexible and learned to go with the flow.

 A dream feed is a calm, quiet feeding that occurs after you have put the baby to sleep for the night (around 10-11:30pm).
 It is called a dream feed, because you rouse baby just enough to eat.
 Most likely baby’s eyes will still be closed and you keep the lights off and try not to stimulate them at all.